lod-pubby/pubby-django/README.md

 ## Installation

-For installation on the server you can add a webhook.
+For the installation on the server you can add a webhook.
 See [here](https://github.com/FlorianRupp/django-webhook-consume.git).